 If you’re interested in learning more about gaming chairs, read on for information about chair types, features, and prices.
 We’ll give you tips on how to select a gaming chair and answer your frequently asked questions.
-If you’re ready to buy a gaming chair now, please scroll up to the top of this screen where you’ll find a product matrix featuring our five favorites.
+If you’re ready to buy a gaming chair now, please check out our product recommendations.

 Sure, any chair you sit in while playing a game is technically a “gaming chair.”
 But when it comes to furniture that’s specifically designed to improve the comfort and enjoyment of video games, there are three main types of chairs: computer gaming chairs, rocker chairs, and bean bag chairs.